Effective internal communication is essential in every industry, but it is especially important in a retail environment.

 Holding quick pre-work meetings with employees is a great way to start a shift.
 Pre-meetings give store leaders an opportunity to update employees on changes and assign specific tasks.

-These meetings should only take a few minutes and will orient employees and prepare everyone for a successful day.
+Even though these meetings only take a few minutes, they do a great deal to orient employees and prepare everyone for a successful day.

 #2: Put Updates In Writing